What does Brendan mean?

 Charted below is the baby name popularity of Brendan for boys.
 Brendan entered the list in 1950-1959 and reached its peak rank of #96 in the U.S. in 1999, and is presently at #351.
 (2014 Birth Statistics)

-Brandon (#71 last year), Brenden (#711), Brendon, Brennan (#386), Brennen and Brennon are the popular varying forms of Brendan (#351 last year) ranked in the Top 1000.
-These boy names were at the peak of their popularity in the year 1998 (usage of 0.661%) and are now much less widespread (usage 0.3544%, down 46.4%), with the forms Brenden, Brendon and Brennen becoming less fashionable.
-Brandon (#71), Brendan (#351) and Brennan (#386) are three of the more contemporarily stylish birth names in this list.
+Brandon (#71 from recent data), Brenden (#711), Brendon, Brennan (#386), Brennen and Brennon are the popular varying forms of Brendan (#351 from recent data) ranked in the Top 1000.
+These relations of Brendan were popular with parents in the year 1998 (adoption of 0.661%) and are now much less conventional (adoption 0.3544%, ▼46.4%).
+Brandon is more familiar than the rest, although Brendan seems to be gaining popularity too, while Brenden, Brendon and Brennen are now less common.
 Below is a charted comparison of the popularity of the boy name Brendan and affiliated names.
 (2014 Birth Statistics)